Teawolf-beep/RPi_gpio_cpp/README.md

         read(pfd.fd, &buffer, sizeof(buffer));

         // Perform here any action you want to do, when the interrupt has happened!
-        // The readPin() method will return true, if the passed pin is high, else it will return low printf("Interrupt occurred on pin %d!
+        // The readPin() method will return true, if the passed pin is high, else it will return false printf("Interrupt occurred on pin %d!
 The value of the input pin is %s!\n", INTERRUPT, (gpio.readPin(INPUT)) ? "high" : "low");

         // Toggle the output pin